ChadCooper06/mindReader/pseudocode.md

 }

+function mindReaderEquation() {

+}

+1. eventListener for navButton on first page to go to 2nd 1.5 eventListener for navButton on every other page to go back to first page
+2. eventListener for bigButton to go to next page
+3. eventListener for scrolling maybe?

 OBJECTS

 * div container for page
-* div container for header text area
+* div container for header text area-possibly scrolling area only
 * div container for bigButton
-* div container for smallText
+* div container for smallText and navButton together or ...
 * div container for navButton